mauOrtRuiz/Steel_Degradation/README.md

 **Methodology**

 A U-Net model was selected initially to perform the segmentation of a microscope image, and performance was measured by means of accuracy, Jaccard, and IoU.
-This model has been extensively used in the medical field, and results showed satisfactory results.
+This model has been extensively used in the medical field, and the results have been satisfactory.

 As the main purpose of the research is to correlate the degradation process against time, the T variable in the dataset indicates the time exposed directly to UV light to accelerate degratatión; however, it can be asociated to the aging time and is considered a valuable parameter that can be used to give extra information to the DL model.
 Initially, a Physics-Informed Network (PINN) was evaluated by incorporating the Avrami-Kolmogorov (JMAK) phase transformation kinetic model into the loss function.
 A Physics-Informed Neural Network (PINN) is a neural network that embeds physical laws, expressed as differential equations, directly into its loss function to constrain model learning.
 However, incorporating this temporal kinetic penalty into a standard U-Net architecture yielded no statistically significant improvement over an unconstrained baseline model.